 Step 4.
 On the next window that appears, click on the link “Add a user without a Microsoft account.”

 Step 5.
 Next, type an account name on the “User Name” box.
-Enter a secured password in the password box and then reconfirm with the same password.
+Enter a secure password in the password box and then reconfirm with the same password.
 Now scroll down and select the security questions and reply to them.
-Finally, click the Next button.
+Finally, click the

 Step 6.
-Now, under the “Other users” section, you will see a local account is added.
+Then, under the “Other users” section, you will see a local account is added.
 If you need, you can access this newly created account anytime.

 Using Command Prompt also you can create a new local user account on a Windows 11 PC.
 Perform the following recommended steps to do so:-